skkwan/phase2-l1Calo-analyzer/test/crab/README.md

 # README.md for CRAB anlyzer submission

 ## Basic steps
 Performed on lxplus.
-There is one single `cmsRun` config file for the old and new emulators' efficiencies, one `cmsRun` config file for just the old emulator's rates, and lastly one other `cmsRun` config file for just the new emulator's rates.
+There is one `cmsRun` config file for the old emulator efficiency, one `cmsRun` config file for the new emulator efficiency, one `cmsRun` config file for just the old emulator's rates, and lastly, one other `cmsRun` config file for just the new emulator's rates.

 1. Edit `datasetConfig.yml` which lists all the input DAS datasets and says which cmsRun script to use, the CRAB production tag, etc.